Men don’t understand endometriosis…

 Discuss with your partner everything in order to satisfy his and your sexual needs.
 It has to go both ways.

-Even in BDSM relationships, where one of their partners is dominant and the other is submissive, there has to be a rule.
+Even in BDSM relationships, where one of the partners is dominant and the other is submissive, there has to be a rule.
 If one of the parties doesn’t like something, they openly talk about it before they play.

 Men and women approach sexuality differently.
 Some men don’t understand how important is touching, caressing, and cuddling.